What is a Callus?

 - Dry, cracking, and scaly skin

-Calluses on the soles of the feet typically occur from a sliding friction that arises from wearing a poorly fitted shoe.
-It is possible for calluses to form when pressure or friction is not present and this can be a result of excess skin formation (hyperkeratosis) of the top layer of skin.
-Walking and running are primary causes of callused feet as a result of the friction and pressure present during this activity.
+Calluses on the soles of the feet typically occur from a sliding friction that arises from wearing a poorly-fitted shoe.
+It is possible for calluses to form when pressure or friction is not present, and this can be a result of excess skin formation or hyperkeratosis of the top layer of skin.
+Walking and running are primary causes of callused feet as a result of the friction and pressure present during the activity.
 Any other activity that presents added pressure and friction may result in callus formation, including hiking, dancing (especially ballet), and wearing high heels.

-Calluses are rarely a serious condition (unless accompanied by diabetes or any other condition that results in poor leg circulation and are prone to ulcers and other infections) but can be unsightly.
+Calluses are rarely a serious condition unless accompanied by diabetes or any other condition that results in poor leg circulation and are prone to ulcers and other infections but can be unsightly.
 Typically, treatment for calluses simply entails removing the source of friction and irritation.
+However, your doctor might shave the callus to provide relief.
 The callus generally disappears within a few weeks upon removing the source of irritation.
 This might include wearing properly fitted shoes and/or wearing special socks that help eliminate this friction.
 It may be necessary or preferred to use a pumice stone or callus shaver, which can be purchased through our online store, to remove the callus.

 Each patient is unique; therefore, results may vary.

 Don’t put off going to the foot doctor.
 Your feet don’t have to hurt, burn, itch, or look unsightly.
 Call American Foot and Leg which is conveniently located to serve cities in the south metro Atlanta area along with Riverdale, Newnan, Griffin, McDonough, and Morrow.
 Make an appointment to give your feet some tender loving care.